fentybit/NoteToSelf/README.md

 ## Build Status and Future Improvement

-<p>Note to Self was completed in a week timeframe from implementing JavaScript, Python, SQL and Bootstrap library.
+<p>Note to Self was completed in 3-day timeframe from implementing JavaScript, Python, SQL and Bootstrap library.
 Future cycle of product development as follows:</p>

 - [x] Edit.
 User can only create and read.
 Ideally, we would like edit and delete functionality.
 - [x] Quick Find tab.
 Over the time, user will have many tasks, and it gets troublesome when the user needs to immediately access a specific task entry.
 A search bar to quickly type event title and access the journal entry would be useful.